 Before the dawn of payroll software, calculating your employees’ wages and tax withholding was a tedious affair.
-It meant painstaking calculations for every employee — calculations that had to be error-free to avoid issues down the road.
-Payroll software has streamlined this process, but payroll audits remain necessary to plan for human error.
+It meant making painstaking manual calculations for every employee — calculations that had to be error-free to avoid issues down the road.
+Payroll software has streamlined this process, but payroll audits still remain necessary to account for human error.
 Fortunately, managing payroll and conducting an audit aren’t as stressful as they once were.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.